 “The big thing I noticed when I switched to Concept•Aid is at first they eat a whole bunch, but then they even out on consumption after about a week on the product, which tells me there is something in there they need that they are not getting from other minerals,” Beatty said.
 “When we went back to a cheaper mineral and then put them back on Concept•Aid close to breeding season they ate it like crazy again for five days before they moderated themselves.”

 He recently ultra-sounded the first group of ewes that he bred A.I., and put eggs into from his first flush of the Fall.
 He noted a marked improvement in conception rates this year compared to past years when he wasn’t using Concept•Aid on his ewes.
 Beatty continues to plan to feed Concept•Aid exclusively to his ewes so they won’t miss any nutrients.

-The first BioZyme® product that Beatty tried was Vita Charge® Paste that he uses when his sheep are overcoming stressful situations.
+The first BioZyme® product that Beatty tried was the Vita Charge Paste (transitioned to Vita Charge® Gel July 2019) that he uses when his sheep are overcoming stressful situations.
 He administers the paste to ewes that have a challenging time lambing so they won’t go off feed and can raise their lambs successfully.
 For those that have already gone off feed, Beatty has had tremendous luck and response in stimulating their appetite again with the Vita Charge Paste.
 The ability it has to help one recover from stress quickly makes it a lambing season must-have for his program.

 He also likes to use the Vita Charge Paste when transporting lambs on a long haul – across the country to Texas or Oklahoma.